Wakefield Europort: Location and background

 Historically the site was used for agricultural purposes until the late 19th century when coal mining began in the area (West Riding Colliery) - coal mines, and associated terraced housing (Providence Row, and Silkstone Row), a gas works, coke ovens and a dock (later staithes) on the Aire and Calder Canal were built.
 The site continued to be used for coal mining until closure in the 1960s, both the colliery and associated housing were cleared in the 1970s.

 In response to sanctioning of construction of the Channel Tunnel by the Channel Tunnel Act 1987, a number of schemes for rail-connected intermodal terminals and distribution centres were put forward in expectation of additional rail freight flow to be serviced; in 1989 terminals in Leeds and Doncaster were proposed.
 In 1990, Railfreight Distribution backed a plan to build a terminal at Wakefield instead of Leeds.

 Initially the terminal was planned to be south of the M62 at the former Normanton marshalling yards but was locally opposed.
 The alternative site included green belt land and required a public enquiry: in 1992 the 140 ha development was officially sanctioned by the Secretary of State John Gummer due to its strategic importance.
 The development was backed by Wakefield Metropolitan District Council (underwriter), British Rail (Railfreight Distribution: operator) and AMEC subsidiary AMEC developments (developer).

-In 1996 the terminal opened, operated by Railfreight Distribution; Because of the international nature of the channel tunnel freight the terminal was operated at a higher security level than standard rail yards.
+In 1996 the terminal opened, operated by Railfreight Distribution.
+Due to the international nature of the channel tunnel freight, the terminal was operated at a higher security level than standard rail yards.
 The railfreight terminal occupied only 3.25 ha of the site.

 By 1998 the terminal was handling 2,500 units per annum mostly swap bodies with one or less train per day operating, typically hauled in the UK by British Rail Class 47s, later replaced by newer Class 66 as introduced; the logistics park had been more successful creating 500 jobs.
 By 2000 over ten clients had occupied buildings including Asda and Royal Mail.

 In 2000 Wakefield council gave planning permission to Lafarge Redland Aggregates (part of Lafarge) for the construction of an aggregate handling wharf at the site on the Aire and Calder Canal, the wharf became operational in 2001.

 By 2009 the railport was working at approximately half capacity and handling one intermodal container train from Tilbury and Felixstowe per weekday and two per day from Southampton (600,000 t p.a.).

-The site has been identified by the Railfreight Investment Interest Group (RIIG) as one of three 'Strategic Railfreight Interchanges' (SRFI) in England (2009) together with Hams Hall and DIRFT.
+The site was identified in 2009 by the Railfreight Investment Interest Group (RIIG) as one of three 'Strategic Railfreight Interchanges' (SRFI) in England together with Hams Hall and DIRFT.
 As of 2011 the railport is operated by EWS successor DB Schenker Rail (UK); the site as a whole employed 3,500 people.